openid/oid4vc-haip-sd-jwt-vc/openid4vc-high-assurance-interoperability-profile-sd-jwt-vc-1_0.md

   * The Wallet MUST support both signed and unsigned requests defined in Annex A.3.1 and A.3.2 of [@!OIDF.OID4VP].
 The Verifier MUST support signed and/or unsigned requests.
 * Wallet Invocation is done via the W3C Digital Credentials API or an equivalent platform API.
 Custom URL schemes MUST NOT be used.
 * Response Mode MUST be `w3c_dc_api.jwt`.
 Encryption of the response is mandatory.
-* MUST support Transaction Data defined in Sections 5.4 and 7.4 of [@!OIDF.OID4VP].
 * The DQCL query and response as defined in Section 6 of [@!OIDF.OID4VP] MUST be used.
 Presentation Exchange as defined in Sections 5.4 and 5.5 of [@!OIDF.OID4VP] MUST NOT be used.
 Below is the list of features in the DQCL query and response that MUST be supported:
   * tbd
+* Support for Transaction Data as defined in Sections 5.4 and 7.4 of [@!OIDF.OID4VP] is tbd.

 ## ISO mdoc specific requirements for OpenID for Verifiable Presentations over W3C Digital Credentials API